0Gz2bflQyU0hpW/Blocklist-Pi-Hole/README.md

  Your support will help us keep the project running and provide you quality service.

 ## Disclaimer
-Amdromeda blocklists are `hosts files` to block access to domains.
+Amdroomeda blocklists are `hosts files` to block access to domains.
 If you don't know how it works, then please try this at your own risk.
 I won't be responsible for any damage or loss.

 ## License
-Content of the Amdromeda is licensed under a [MIT LICENSE](https://github.com/Amdromeda/Blocklist-Pi-Hole/blob/master/LICENSE).
+Content of the Amdromeda is licensed under a [MIT LICENSE](https://github.com/Amdroomeda/Blocklist-Pi-Hole/blob/master/LICENSE).